-| Prior to serial number 189,611, Olds cornets had a larger receiver than other standard cornets.
-In general, this applied to all models made by Olds earlier than September 1956.
+Prior to serial number 189,611, Olds cornets had a larger receiver than other standard cornets.
+See this factory instruction card provided with a 1959 Olds Special cornet (Thanks to Steve T. for the image of the card).
+In general, the nonstandard large shank is found on all models made by Olds earlier than September 1956.
 There are exceptions but they are relatively rare--probably custom orders or aftermarket modifications.
 Many students have played these large-shank horns with a common standard Bach mouthpiece (or other brand) by putting tape around the shank of the mouthpiece, or by simply inserting the mouthpiece too far and compensating with the tuning slide.
 Neither solution results in an ideal situation accoustically inside the receiver pipe.
 Many people, hearing of the great reputation of these horns, pick one up and suddenly find themselves on an unexpected quest for an appropriate mouthpiece.
 Here are a few I have tried, with my opinion about the strengths and weaknesses of each alternative. | |

 Yamaha standard-line flugelhorn mpc Bach standard-line flugelhorn mpc Bach custom Olds-shank cornet mpc Mark Curry custom mouthpiece (IMO the best of the four options I've tried) Other options | |